knewter/refinerycms-generators/readme.md

 If you want to modify your generated engine you need to understand the basic structure of how they work.

 See: [The Structure of an Engine](http://github.com/resolve/refinerycms/blob/master/vendor/refinerycms/core/engines.md)

+## Nesting Engines: Generating Engines Inside Engines

+Say you have an existing Products engine and you wanted to add a Categories engine inside it so the projects can be sorted in categories.

+    rails generate refinery_engine category title:string product:engine